shiuandai/Basketball-Scoreboard/README.md

 ---

-> The **Hometown Homepage** is my second static website which I learnt how to use the flexbox in two column web struture and the concept of code reusability.
+> The **Basketball Scoreboard** is my second static website which I learnt how to use the flexbox in two column web struture and the concept of code reusability.
 By writing the function, I know how to implement function and reduce the repetitive code.

 I start the Scrimba Module 2 course- Web dev basics and learn how to use the basic Loop & Function knowledge.
 At the end of the course, I follow the Figma template to finish a basketball scoreboard which can be used in any game, take a look on the → [Basketball_Scoreboard](https://shiuandai.github.io/Basketball-Scoreboard/).